rodionbykov/clone-docker-starter/README.md

 # clone-docker-starter

-Docker compose project for quick spin of Clone project.
-Includes Lucee and MySQL.
+## Docker environment for Clone project

+Code for Clone is open-source and hosted on GitHub: https://github.com/rodionbykov/clone

+Requirements are MySQL and Lucee